-We start from the idea that the partitioning of space into states results from 'attractive' and 'repulsive' forces between different locations.
-These forces mirror factors that affect the formation of a border between two points, for example a river easy to defend or an ethnic boundary in the focus of nationalists.
+We start from the idea that the partitioning of space into states results from 'attractive' and 'repulsive' forces active between different locations.
+These forces correspond to factors that affect border formation, such as a river or an ethnic boundary separating two locations.
 If two points attract each other, they are likely part of the same state.
-If pulled apart by repulsive forces, they may be divided by a border.
+If pulled apart by repulsive forces, they may become divided by a border.
 Each point is attracted to or repulsed by multiple neighboring points but can only be part of one state.
 A point's ultimate 'membership' is therefore the probabilistic result of the interplay of the attraction and repulsion exerted by and among all its neighbors.